lemmy-64/nemu64-blog/docs/01-intro.md

  * An emulator with a good debugger is a great learning experience for people to learn about how computers work.
 I myself learned assembly programming through watching an emulator that preceeded Nemu: Project Unreality.
 I want to be able to give the same to others.
  * Building an emulator that is both accurate and fast is the ultimate puzzle experience.

 So that's what I set out to turn the Nemu of old into.
 Spoiler alert: I am not at that point yet, so I am not at a point where I feel ready to ship it yet.
-However, plenty of the work has happened and along the way I came up with some technical strategies that I wanted to share here.
+However, plenty of the work has happened and along the way I came up with some techniques that I wanted to share here.

 The work to modernize Nemu64 involved/involves:
 * Write a (huge) [unit testing suite that deeply tests the console or the emulator](02-test-everything.md).